 An individual is unable to provide consent to engage in sexual activity when the individual: 1) is a minor (age 17 or under); 2) has a mental disorder or developmental or physical disability that renders her or him incapable of giving knowing consent; 3) is unconscious; or 4) is incapacitated from alcohol or other drugs, and this condition was known, or reasonably should have been known by the accused.
 "Incapacitated" means intoxicated to the point that the person is incapable of exercising the judgment required to decide whether to consent.

-In an effort to reduce the risk of sexual assault occurring among its students, the University provides awareness and prevention programming.
+In an effort to reduce the risk of sexual misconduct occurring among its students, the University provides awareness and prevention programming.
 These outreach efforts are coordinated through the Counseling Center.
 For information, call 506-4210 or visit community.pepperdine.edu/counseling center/sexual assault resources.
-This site also includes additional resources and frequently asked questions about sexual assault.
+This site also includes additional resources and frequently asked questions about sexual misconduct.

 Immunity for Victims